gabors-data-analysis/da-coding-rstats/lecture11-functions/functions.md

     ## Error in my_avg_chck("Hello world"): is.numeric(x) is not TRUE

 Alternatively one can use conditionals and `error()` or `stop()` functions with specific message.
-This is longer and harder to write, but has a great benefit that the code-writer can tell what is the problem as we will see shortly.
-Again we will not go much into details as the main aim of this course is not advanced programming.
+This is longer and harder to write but has a great benefit that the code-writer can tell what is the problem as we will see shortly.
+Again we will not go much into detail as the main aim of this course is not advanced programming.

 ### Multiple inputs

-In many case there are multiple input for a function.
+In any case, there are multiple-input for a function.
 Let us take the example of calculating the confidence intervals for the mean estimator.
-In this case we need to supply our (random) variable along with the confidence level we would like to get.
+In this case, we need to supply our (random) variable along with the confidence level we would like to get.
 In many cases we are interested in the 95% confidence intervals, thus we may provide a *pre-set* input with 95%, which can be overwritten by the user.
-Now, to practice controlling for input via error-handling, let us create a conditional for having a level at 0.95 or 0.99, but otherwise it should give an error.
+Now, to practice controlling for input via error-handling, let us create a conditional for having a level at 0.95 or 0.99, but otherwise, it should give an error.

 ``` r